-Some cite endless health benefits of spicy food.
-Others warn piling on too much spice may be bad for you.
+Some cite the endless health benefits of spicy food.
+Others warn too much spice can be bad for you.
 So, is spicy food good for you or not?

 How We Measure Spiciness